2mol/juricho.me/content/posts/puzzle-generator.md

 ## Generate a grid {#grid}

-With the benefit of hindsight, we'll abstract a couple of things: let's define some basic datatypes and a top-level record that holds the parameters of our puzzle:
+With the benefit of hindsight, we'll abstract a couple of things: let's define some basic types and a top-level record that holds the parameters of our puzzle:

 ```elm
 module Main exposing (main)